dhiller/todo-rest/README.md

     "http://localhost:8080/updates?auth=$TOKEN"
 ```

-The service will then PUT updates against the registered update endpoint transmitting the new state, which would be
+The service will then PUT updates against the registered update endpoint transmitting the new state, being
 equivalent to this curl request:

 ```bash